 The normal pattern of undergraduate work in Part I of the History Tripos consists of reading for a paper a term.
-In practice this means that you write one essay a week on a topic set by the supervisor, who then spends an hour exploring it with you.
-Lectures, which take place in the History Faculty are one vital source of material for these essays, but most of your time will be spent in libraries, either the History Faculty library, the college library or the University Library.
+In practice, this means that you write one essay a week on a topic set by the supervisor, who then spends an hour exploring it further with you in your supervision.
+Lectures take place in the History Faculty and are one vital source of material for these essays, but most of your time will be spent in libraries, either the History Faculty library, the King's Library or the University Library.

-In Part II of the Tripos Faculty-based lectures and classes are provided for the Special Subjects (which are not supervised), and weekly supervisions for specified subjects.
+In third year, Faculty-based lectures and classes are provided for the Special Subjects (which are not supervised), and weekly supervisions for specified subjects.
 You will also be advised by an expert supervisor for your dissertation.

 Fiona (pictured left) is in third year and has written about her experiences of studying History at King's, including the choices she made, the transition from sixth form, the teaching, timetable and workload, her sports and social life, and the application process.
 These are well worth reading to get a sense of what studying History at King's is really like.